 Today’s inspiration ♥ Recipe For Pomegranate Dressing ♥ can be found on Lavender and Lime Click To Tweet

 As Dave and I don’t eat raw onions I always bring a salad with me.
 Nico prefers baby tomatoes and so for our winter evening braai a few weeks ago I made a very simple salad.
 I used rocket and spinach from my garden and added bella tomatoes and pomegranate arils.
 I dressed the salad with a pomegranate dressing made with my own pomegranate concentrate.
 This salad was the first one to be eaten and Nico commented on how excellent it was, stating he was bored with the same old salad served up every night in his house.
-To me, the pepperiness of the rocket was perfectly complimented by the tartness of the pomegranate dressing.
+To me, the pepperiness of the rocket was perfectly complemented by the tartness of the pomegranate dressing.
 Dave agreed with me and I can see variations of this being created quite often in our house.

 - 15 mls pomegranate concentrate